By the TMoM team

 Distance from Triad: average 4 hours

-Favorite place to stay: We have rented a few different hours from Elliot Realty and were very pleased.
+Favorite place to stay: We have rented a few different houses/condos from Elliot Realty and were very pleased.
 The inlet side can be just as much fun as oceanfront.
 We stayed in the condos at Tilghman Shores which are all privately owned.
 They have a pool, are nice and quiet, and are walking distance to the beach.
 If you prefer a hotel, we liked Tilghman Beach & Golf Resort (address is actually North Myrtle).
 It is definitely louder and crazier than staying in a private house or condo, but the kids love the lazy river, water areas, and the beach is across the street.
+You can also find some rentals on the border of N Myrtle and Cherry Grove on the Condo World website here.

 Favorite Dining Spots: Basil’s Pizza, Hoskins Restaurant (always a line, but it moves quickly), Crab Catchers in Little River, Duffy Street Crab Shack, Krave Bagels in Myrtle